abhhi-101/vulnerable-university/README.md

 ### B.Tech computer engineering, Final Year Project

 ## Prerequisite
-You need to have
+You need to have following tools installed:
-1. Git CLI installed
+1. Git CLI
+2. Docker CLI

 ## How to use
 1. Clone the repository locally